2021 Best Homeland Security, Law Enforcement & Firefighting Colleges for Non-Traditional Students in North Dakota

 When you have some time, check it out - you may want to bookmark the link so you don't forget it.

-Featured Homeland Security, Law Enforcement & Firefighting Programs
+Best Homeland Security, Law Enforcement & Firefighting Schools for Non-Traditional Students

 The student loan default rate at UND is lower than is typical, just 0.8% of students default in three years.
 There are approximately 5,465 students at UND that take at least one class online.
-4,977 students are part time.
+There are roughly 4,977 part time students in attendance at UND.

 North Dakota State University - Main Campus earned the #2 spot in our 2021 rankings.
 Located in the midsize city of Fargo, North Dakota State University is a public school with a large student population.
 North Dakota State University did well in our major quality rankings, too.
 It placed #2 on our Best Colleges for Homeland Security, Law Enforcement & Firefighting in North Dakota list.

-About 1.1% of North Dakota State University students default on their loans in three years, which is lower than average.
+The school has a low student loan default rate of 1.1%.
 Approximately 5,213 students take at least one class online at North Dakota State University.
 2,437 of North Dakota State University students are attending part time.

 The #3 spot in this year's ranking belongs to Minot State University.
 MSU is a small public school located in the town of Minot.
 As a testament to the quality of education offered at MSU, the school also landed the #3 rank in our Best Colleges for Homeland Security, Law Enforcement & Firefighting in North Dakota ranking.